keesbroenink/Kate/README.md

 ## Events

 An alternative to request/ response is to notify that something has happened.
-With Kate you can publish an Event message on event bulletin board topic.
+With Kate you can publish an Event message on the event bulletin board topic.
 Microservices can write a callback handler to react on messages of a certain type.

 ## Errors

 Kate supports notifying error events.
-It works the same as Kate events but uses a different error bulletin board topic.
+It works the same as Kate events but uses a different topic: the error bulletin board topic.
 Microservices can write a callback handler to react on error messages.
 The following setting is needed to make this work:

 ```